 Random David Popper Prolific composer, wrote High School of Cello Playing," Opus 73, which I recently started practicing, a fascinating set of etudes.
 "Apparently the phrase "High School" resulted from a terminology difference due to the original language of the book, and that the original term "Hochschule"

-Random Hume’s law TIL Hume's Is-Ought Problem Hume argued we can't logically move from describing what is (facts) to prescribing what ought to be (morals) without additional justification.
-Example: • Is: "Humans can eat meat." • Ought: "Therefore, humans should eat meat."
-This leap assumes a value
+homepage Hume’s law TIL Hume's Is-Ought Problem Hume argued we can't logically move from describing what is (facts) to prescribing what ought to be (morals).
+Example1: * Is: "Humans can eat meat." * Ought: "Therefore, humans should eat meat."
+Example2: * Is: "Air travel is convenient."

 Random Indo-European vs Semitic culture Jesus was a Jew, and the Jews belong to Semitic culture.
 The Greeks and the Romans belong to Indo-European culture.
 European civilization has its roots in both cultures.
 Related language, related ideas —> culture.
 Indo-European: world view=good vs evil fight, speculative view of universe, multi gods, visual (cosmic vision,